thephpleague/flysystem/v2/getting-started.md

 composer require league/flysystem:^3.0
 ```

-> NOTE: If you're installing a beta release, make sure to specify the
-> exact version, otherwise you'll get a v1 release until v2 is fully released.

 Additionally, you may want to install an extra adapter to interact with specific
 types of filesystems.
 You can find the adapters in the menu.